traject/traject/README.md

   end
 ~~~

-For more on `each_record`, see documentation page on [Indexing Rules: Macros and Custom Logic](./doc/indexing_rules.md).
+For more on `each_record`, see [Indexing Rules: Macros and Custom Logic](./doc/indexing_rules.md).

-There is also an `after_processing` method that can be used to register
-logic that will be called after the entire has been processed.
-You can use it for whatever custom
-ruby code you might want for your app (send an email?
+There is also an `after_processing` method that can be used to register logic that will be called after the entire has been processed.
+You can use it for whatever custom ruby code you might want for your app (send an email?
 Clean up a log file?
-Trigger
-a Solr replication?)
+Trigger a Solr replication?)

 ~~~ruby
 after_processing do